My blog posts likely contain affiliate links, including for the Amazon Associates program.

 You might be wondering: What is a “National Park?”
 How is that different than other National Park units?

-The National Park System is comprised of 419 units owned and/or administrated by the National Park Service.
-These range from “National Battlefields” (there are 11) to “National Historic Sites” (there are 76) to “National Recreation Areas” (18) to “National Parks” (62).
+As of early 2023, the National Park System is comprised of 424 units owned and/or administrated by the National Park Service.
+These range from “National Battlefields” (there are 11) to “National Historic Sites” (74) to “National Recreation Areas” (18) to “National Parks” (63).
 There are also National Rivers, Lakeshores, Memorials, Preserves, Military Parks, and more.

 So what makes the National Parks special?
 According to the National Park Service, National Park designation is specific: “a national park contains a variety of resources and encompasses large land or water areas to help provide adequate protection of the resources.”
 Additionally, National Parks must provide inherent “natural value” – that’s why you see some of our country’s most incredible natural wonders protected as National Parks.

 In this post, I’m focusing just on National Park units that have the National Park designation (though I do list other National Park units in each state).
 This isn’t to diminish the importance of other sites in the National Park System; it’s just one type of travel people particularly love.

 Almost all National Park units have admission fees to visit them.
 These vary depending on the popularity of the park and the resources needed to maintain it.
 Typically, they cost between $25 and $35 for a seven-day pass.